Robertg6/CP386_180897390_a4/README.md

 To allow warnings use: Make warnings_OK

-To run the code use:
+To run the code use: ./Assign_4 a b c...

+Where the parameters a b c are replaced with integers representing the resources in the program

 # Contributors